The Hundred: Trent Rockets ease past Welsh Fire to keep play-off hopes alive

 "The captaincy is something I enjoy.
 I do a lot of it back home [in Australia], and so I am happy to step in and support any way I can.
 Nat Sciver has had a lot on her plate so I was happy to help in any way."

-Welsh Fire captain Tammy Beaumont: "[The campaign] has been hugely disappointing.
+Welsh Fire captain Tammy Beaumont: "It has been hugely disappointing.
 I think other than in potentially this game and one more, we have been in games and competed.

 "Results could have gone either way and we could have been in a completely different position.
 There are positives but it is hugely disappointing to come away with only one win.